Are changes permitted?

 - An oral defense of the thesis.

-Detailed information about the requirements is available in the Center for Study Abroad and Interdepartmental Programs.
+Detailed information about the requirements is available in the Multidisciplinary Studies Center (Lattimore 203).

 Note: your major must be approved no later than the spring semester of your junior year in order to be eligible to apply for Honors.

 What are the criteria for graduation with distinction?

 The bachelor’s degree with distinction is awarded to students with a sufficiently high grade point average within the major: 3.25 with Distinction, 3.50 for High Distinction, and 3.75 for highest distinction.
 (Only core courses, not supplemental courses, are counted.)
 It is possible for students to earn the degree with both distinction and honors.